 For fifteen minutes each day, pupils study mathematical basic skills.
 Through counting, teacher modelling and practice, pupils regularly revisit the fundamental skills and knowledge that they need to access the wider mathematics curriculum.
 Basic skills are used to preteach the skills that children will need to access upcoming lessons and units of work.
 Some basic skills sessions are dedicated to vocabulary as we believe that regular modelling and practice of using mathematical key words helps to promote understanding of their associated concepts.
 One day a week, basic skills sessions are dedicated to the teaching and practising of times tables.

 Power Maths, recognised by the DfE, is structured around a whole class interactive teaching model that focuses on helping all children to build a deep understanding of maths concepts and confidence in maths.

 For each year group, the curriculum strands are broken down into core concepts.
-These are taught in blocks of lessons giving sufficient time to develop a deep and sustainable understanding of core maths concepts.
-Each concept is broken down into lessons.
+These are taught in units and each unit is a block of lessons that give pupils sufficient time to develop a deep and sustainable understanding of the related core maths concepts.
 Each lesson and concept builds on prior knowledge to help children build a robust and deep understanding of the concept before moving on.
+Mathematical vocabulary relating to each concept is modlled and taught within each unit of work.
 Opportunities are provided for same day intervention if necessary and also for deepening activities if pupils master the concept.

 Each lesson is divided up into: